 “Even at the expense of someone else’s feelings?”
 She shakes her head.
 “That doesn’t seem right.”

 “I don’t think that it’s always at someone else’s expense.
-I think that’s how you know whether the relationship is right or wrong.”
+I think that’s how you know whether the relationship works.”

 She chuckles.
 “You really suck at advice, you know?”